Impasse Surface of Differential-Algebraic Power System Models: An Interpretation Based on Admittance Matrices: Characterizing impasse surface

-Let $(\bm{x}(t), \bm{y}(t))$ be a trajectory of system \eqref{DAE}.
-When the trajectory hits the impasse surface, the DAE system losses causality since the algebraic variable $\bm{y}$ can no longer be predicted by state variable $\bm{x}$ from the relation $\frac{\partial \bm{g}}{\partial \bm{x}}\Delta\bm{x}+\Jalg\Delta\bm{y}=\bm{0}$ with a singular $\Jalg$.
-The time-domain simulation fails to continue afterwards.
-It should be noted that the physical power system never fails to continue, but will have undesirable behavior after the associated DAE system hitting the impasse surface.
-The physical power system is a differential equation system that is obtained via replacing \eqref{DAEalg} by differential equations with very small time constants to capture the fast RLC dynamics of power network \cite{sauer1987reduced}.
-It is widely observed that variable $\bm{y}$ of the physical system has a rapid movement when the associated DAE system hits the impasse surface \cite{sastry1981jump, chua1989impasse1}, which corresponds to short-term voltage collapse.
-Therefore, the impasse surface of DAE systems captures the collapse event in the physical systems.
+As mentioned before, the DAE model \eqref{DAE} ignores those fast dynamics of a power system such as the network electromagnetic dynamics.
+Nevertheless, the impasse surface of the DAE model can be used to interpret some physical behaviours for the power system.
+Let $(\bm{x}(t), \bm{y}(t))$ be a trajectory of \eqref{DAE}.
+When the trajectory hits the impasse surface, the DAE model losses causality since the algebraic variable $\bm{y}$ can no longer be predicted by state variable $\bm{x}$ from the relation $\frac{\partial \bm{g}}{\partial \bm{x}}\Delta\bm{x}+\Jalg\Delta\bm{y}=\bm{0}$ with a singular $\Jalg$.
+The time-domain simulation of the DAE model fails to continue afterwards.
+On the other hand, a more detailed model of the power system is in the form of pure differential equations (DEs), which is obtained by replacing the algebraic equations \eqref{DAEalg} by DEs with very small time constants to capture those ignored fast dynamics \cite{sauer1987reduced}.
+This DE model never fails to continue at any point, but it will have undesirable behaviors when its associated DAE model hits the impasse surface.
+It is widely observed that the states (e.g., bus voltages) of the DE model have a rapid movement when its associated DAE model hits the impasse surface \cite{sastry1981jump, chua1989impasse1}, which corresponds to short-term voltage collapse.

 Moreover, the analytical study of impasse surfaces commonly takes the following assumption.

 \begin{assumption} The voltage magnitudes of all buses are non-zero along the system trajectory $(\bm{x}(t), \bm{y}(t))$. \end{assumption}